New evacuations as huge Southern California fire flares up

-LOS ANGELES (AP) — A flare-up on the western edge of Southern California’s largest and most destructive wildfire sent residents fleeing Sunday, as wind-fanned flames churned through canyons and down hillsides toward coastal towns.
+LOS ANGELES (AP) — A powerful flare-up on the western edge of Southern California’s largest and most destructive wildfire sent residents fleeing Sunday, as wind-fanned flames churned through old-growth brush in canyons and along hillsides toward coastal towns.

-Crews with help from water-dropping aircraft saved several homes as unpredictable gusts sent the blaze churning deeper into foothill areas northwest of Los Angeles that haven’t burned in decades.
-New evacuations were ordered in Carpinteria, a seaside city in Santa Barbara County that has been under fire threat for days.
+Crews with help from a fleet water-dropping planes and helicopters saved homes as unpredictable gusts sent the blaze deeper into residential foothill areas northwest of Los Angeles that haven’t burned in decades.
+New evacuations were ordered as the fire sent up an enormous plume near Montecito and Carpinteria, seaside areas in Santa Barbara County that had been under fire threat for days and were now choked with smoke.

 “The winds are kind of squirrely right now,” said county fire spokesman Mike Eliason.
 “Some places the smoke is going straight up in the air, and others it’s blowing sideways.
 Depends on what canyon we’re in.”

-The department posted a photo of one residence engulfed in flames before dawn.
+The department posted a photo of one residence engulfed in flames.
 It’s unclear whether other structures burned.
-Thousands of homes in the county were without power.
+Thousands of homes and businesses in the county were without power.

+“Our house is under threat of being burned,” Ellen DeGeneres tweeted at midday Sunday.
+“We just had to evacuate our pets.
+I’m praying for everyone in our community and thankful to all the incredible firefighters.”

+A few miles to the west, Santa Barbara Zoo was closed to the public and its 500 animals confined to their night quarters all day.
+The zoo was just outside the evacuation area, but smoke and ash blew through the 30-acre property.

 Firefighters made significant progress Saturday on other fronts of the enormous fire that started Dec.
 4 in neighboring Ventura County.
-Containment was way up on other major blazes in Los Angeles, Riverside and San Diego counties.
+As containment increased on other major blazes in Los Angeles, Riverside and San Diego counties, resources from those fires were diverted to the Santa Barbara foothills.

-Forecasters said Santa Ana winds that whipped fires across the region last week were expected to die down later Sunday — but not before creating possible gusts topping 50 mph (80 kph).
+Forecasters said Santa Ana winds that whipped fires across the region last week would continue in some areas at least through Monday.

 A lack of rain has officials on edge statewide because of parched conditions and no end in sight to the typical fire season.